bkaplan-github/parameterized-content-block/README.md

 A slider input is specified by adding "type" data with a value of "slider".
 The optional "label" value can be used to override the label that appears above the input.
 The minimum and maximum slider values are specified using the "min" and "max" data.
 A rollover description can be added to a selection input by adding "description" data.
 See the "Text_Size" parameter in the above example.

 ## Future Enhancements
-* Add option to set the title of the content block.
+* Add URL encode option to text input.
 * Add support for other types of inputs (color pickers, etc).
 * Allow parsing of single quotes in the "SET" statements.
 * Allow parsing of "IIF" statements in the preview.